Gaurav0/RPG_Maker_MZ_LPC_Starter_Kit/README.md

 YES.
 Everything in this repository other than RPG Maker MZ core scripts is open source.
 Please observe the terms of all the licenses for each RPG Maker MZ plugin and all of the art in the repository.
 Please attribute where required.
 Feel free to use my Credits screen and add to it.

 Payment is only required for RPG Maker MZ base software.
 There is no royalty, just a one time payment per user.
 See license for RPG Maker MZ for further information.

+Regardless of whether explicitly stated in each file, consider the code in this repository as derivative of RPG Maker MZ and subject to its terms of use.
+Do not use, modify, or distribute your modifications unless you have purchased RPG Maker MZ for each user.

 Only interested in the art?
 Find it under the Liberated Pixel Cup Project at OpenGameArt.org